Jina AI Cloud Hosting#

 jc scale good-martin-ca6bfdef84 --executor executor0 --replicas 2

-JCloud scales according to your needs.
-You can demand different resources (GPU/RAM/CPU/storage/instance-capacity) based on the needs of your Flows and Executors.
-If you have specific resource requirements, please contact us on Slack or raise a GitHub issue.
+Jina AI Cloud scales according to your needs.
+You can demand different instance types with GPU/memory/CPU predefined based on the needs of your Flows and Executors.
+If you have specific resource requirements, please contact us on Discord or raise a GitHub issue.

 Deployments are only supported in the